SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     Click on the manage repositories.

-5. From there, click the `Connect Repository` and go through the steps of authenticating your GitHub profile with `gcp` and choose the repository that you want to setup build triggers.
+5. From there, click the `Connect Repository` and go through the steps of authenticating your GitHub profile with GCP and choose the repository that you want to setup build triggers.
 For now, skip the `Create a trigger (optional)` part by pressing `Done` in the end.

     <figure markdown>